DePT3R: Joint Dense Point Tracking and 3D Reconstruction of Dynamic Scenes in a Single Forward Pass: Experiments

 \myparagraph{3D Reconstruction.} Following St4RTrack~\cite{st4rtrack2025}, we diverge from previous work, directly evaluating the accuracy of our estimated 3D reconstruction with the APD and EPE metrics.
-We use the TUM RGB-D Benchmark, a real-world dataset with significant camera motion, scene motion, and motion blur, as well as the test set of PointOdyssey.
+We use the TUM RGB-D Benchmark, a real-world dataset with significant camera and scene motion, and the PointOdyssey test set.
 We report metrics on 50 randomly chosen sequences of 64 consecutive frames.
 For the TUM RGB-D Benchmark, we filter out points with depths between 0.1 and 5 meters, as the depth camera's accuracy degrades at long ranges.
 On the TUM RGB-D Benchmark (Table~\ref{tab:recon}), \textbf{DePT3R} achieves an APD of 92.22 and an EPE of 0.0968, competitive with VGGT and significantly better than the other baselines.
 On PointOdyssey, \textbf{DePT3R} achieves an EPE of 0.0406 and an APD of 98.01, noticeably better than all of the baselines.
 These results demonstrate that \textbf{DePT3R} achieves state-of-the-art 3D reconstruction accuracy on both synthetic and real-world data, including out-of-distribution scenarios, using synthetic training data.

 We showed visualization of our method for both 3D point tracking and 3D reconstruction in Figure~\ref{fig:vis}.
 Our method demonstrates strong generalization to large, realistic datasets with significant scene motion, despite being trained on a small collection of unrealistic datasets with minimal scene motion.